bugl

 CSS Border Images

-border - image property, you can define an image to be used as the border around an element.
+With the CSS border-image property, you can define an image to be used as the border around an element.

 CSS border-image Property

-The border-image property allows you to define an image to be used as the border around an element, instead of the normal border.
 This property takes an image and slices it into nine sections, like a tic-tac-toe board.
 It then places the corners at the corners, and the middle sections are repeated or stretched as you specify.

-The border - image property is a shorthand property for the following properties:
+The border-image property is a shorthand property for the following properties:

-• defines the width of the image border-image-outset defines the amount by which the border image area extends beyond the border box border-image-repeat - defines how to repeat the image
+• border-image-outset defines the amount by which the border image area extends beyond the border box

-For border - image to work, the element also needs the border property set!
+For border-image to work, the element also needs the border property set!

 Example